-3 Fixed remuneration of Supervisory Board members includes the standard fees per role and committee.
+3 Fixed remuneration of Supervisory Board members includes annual retainer, committee and attendance fees and additional expenses.

-4 This amount is excluding sign-on and buy-out.

-5 Total remuneration for the SB, EB and MBB is based on amounts awarded, including pre-board roles, as applicable.
+- 4 This amount is excluding sign-on and buy-out. - 5 Total remuneration for the SB, EB and MBB is based on amounts awarded, as applicable.